-This course will help students to understand the current world's ecological crisis and the ways in which Christianity has responded to this reality, theologically and ethically.
-By engaging with scholars from different fields of expertise, students will have the opportunity to develop their own ecotheological perspectives.
-Ecological issues and theological responses will be discussed within the larger phenomena of religion(s), and religious anthropologies, imagination, consciousness, sensibilities and spiritualties.
-Broadening our understanding of sustainable development to include economic, ecological, social, cultural and spiritual wellbeing may be a basis for the construction of new practices, rituals, and myths for a planetary future that is not only ecologically ethical, but also promotes a healthy and sustainable Earth-human-divine relationship.
+This course will help students to understand the current world's ecological crisis and the ways scholars of religion, particularly Christianity, have responded to this reality, theologically and ethically.
+By engaging with scholars from different fields of expertise, this course offers opportunity for students to develop their own ecotheological understanding.
+Ecological issues and theological responses will be discussed within the larger phenomena of religion(s), religious anthropologies, imagination, consciousness, sensibilities, and spiritualties.
+Discussions on moral challenges and ethics for human-Earth flourishing of an emerging Christian ecological ethics provide a unique strategy for rethinking sustainability and our relationship to the rest of the natural world.
+Broadening our understanding of sustainable development to include economic, ecological, social, cultural, and spiritual wellbeing may be a basis for the construction of new practices, rituals, and myths for a planetary future that is not only ecologically ethical, but also promotes a healthy and sustainable Earth-human-divine relationship.
 [3 credit hours.
 Instructor: Dr. Elaine Nogueira-Godsey.
-Frequency: Rare.
+Frequency: Every spring.
 Prerequisites: CE501, CT549, and any 600-level CT course.]